Brake check

 A brake check, also known as a brake test, occurs when a driver deliberately either taps on the brakes several times or slams hard on the pedal when moving in front of another vehicle, with the intention of causing the behind driver to either collide or take evasive action.
 The term is often applied in the context of auto racing.

 Legality

-In most jurisdictions of the world, brake checking is often considered a crime and falls under laws pertaining to reckless driving, aggressive driving, or stunt driving.
-The Washington State Department of Licensing includes brake checking as a symptom of aggressive driving.
-Legal experts in Ontario consider it to fall under that province's stunt driving laws.
-Chatham-Kent Ontario Provincial Police charged a man in 2018 with the crime of Race a motor vehicle after being observed brake checking another driver on Highway 401.
+Brake checking is often considered a crime and falls under laws pertaining to reckless driving, aggressive driving, or stunt driving.
+The Washington State Department of Licensing in the United States includes brake checking as a symptom of aggressive driving.
+Legal experts in the Canadian Province of Ontario consider it to fall under that province's stunt driving laws.

 In motorsports

 The concept of brake checking is often seen in auto racing, with several drivers being accused of, or admitting to, brake checking competitors for various reasons.
+At the 2006 Lenox Industrial Tools 300 at New Hampshire Motor Speedway, NASCAR driver Robby Gordon brake checked Michael Waltrip during a caution period in what was seen as retaliation for contact both made earlier in the race and for an incident that occurred between the two the year prior at the same track.
+The stoppage caved in the nose and radiator of Waltrip's car, leaving him stranded in the middle of the backstretch with fluid leaking onto the track.

-An incident in the 2017 Formula 1 Azerbaijan Grand Prix between Lewis Hamilton and Sebastian Vettel was attributed to Vettel's belief that he had been brake checked by Hamilton.
+An incident in the 2017 Azerbaijan Grand Prix between Lewis Hamilton and Sebastian Vettel was attributed to Vettel's belief that he had been brake checked by Hamilton.